BabelFx/AS3-Flex-Samples/README.md

 * Registration   - Localization with Cairgorm and Forms.
 Localization of PNGs, skins, and text.
 * CafeTownsend   - Localization with Swiz
 * ViewStates     - Localization with Flex 4 and runtime view states.
+* Using Parsley  - Localization with Parsley Ioc Framework
+* Using ItemRenderers - Localization with ItemRenderers (Spark)